The following chapters will guide you step by step through preparation, installation and activation of the RAy3 link:

 Default settings for L and U units are chosen to allow delivered units to automatically establish a link without unpacking RAy3 units from the box.
 It is enough to open the boxes and power both RAy units up (by PoE or DC power supplies).
 It allows users to comfortably set up basic parameters necessary for the installation in the lab and thus shorten the time on the tower or roof to a minimum.
 Following text provides a guide how to optimally arrange the workplace, how to setup the link and which parameters are good to be set up before the installation outside.

-Default factory settings define the initial link to be established on the most narrow channel, strongest modulation and lowest available RF Output power (in RAy3 case those are 3.5 MHz channel, QPSK_S modulation and TX power = -30 dBm).
-Complete default settings are described in section 10 Technical parameters.
+Default factory settings define the initial link to be established on the most narrow channel, strongest modulation and lowest available RF Output power (in RAy3-17 and RAy3-24 case those are 3.5 MHz channel, QPSK_S modulation and TX power = -30 dBm).
+Complete default settings for all models are described in Chapter 9, Technical parameters.

 Take the following steps to link together both delivered RAy3 units and to establish a connection between them and PC or tablet or mobile and perform a basic setup: